duplaja/epub-to-audiobook-hf/README.md

 ## Notes

+* Breaking Changes Jan 5: You must re-clone the Space and update your script here, both, for new features.

 * This uses [StyleTTS 2](https://github.com/yl4579/StyleTTS2).
-Running on the Smallest Tesla T4 space, it generates audio at around 10x realtime (10 min audio for one minute of running).
+Running on the Smallest Tesla T4 space, it generates audio at around 10x realtime (10 min audio for one minute of running), or 13-15x realtime using LJSpeech (new default).
 [See a demo here](https://huggingface.co/spaces/styletts2/styletts2), to hear the quality.

 * This requires a HuggingFace account, with billing attached.
-To give an idea of efficiency, I generated a 5 hour audiobook in around 30 min, $0.35 in costs or so (counting start up time, etc)
+To give an idea of efficiency, I generated a 5 hour audiobook in around 30 min, $0.35 in costs or so (counting start up time, etc). **Note: Retested on newly implimented LJSpeech, and time was closer to 20 min for the same book.
+30% time / cost savings!**

 * This is very much a version 1.0.
 I haven't extensively tested the epub parsing, outside of a few that I had.
 I can't guarantee it'll work with all of them.